ChanKuanFu/Portfolio/python/year2-sem1/README.md

 Implementing IDS deepened my understanding of search strategies in AI — particularly the trade-off between memory usage and completeness compared to breadth-first search.
-Working alongside a teammate who implemented A* search on the same problem also gave me a clearer picture of how informed search (using a heuristic) can be more efficient than uninformed search when a good heuristic is available.
+Comparing results with teammates who implemented BFS, A*, and Simulated Annealing on the same problem gave me a clearer picture of how these strategies differ in practice — uninformed search (BFS/IDS) guarantees a solution but explores more nodes, A* reaches the goal faster using an admissible heuristic, and Simulated Annealing, a local search method, trades completeness for a much lower memory footprint and can sometimes get trapped without finding a solution.